The Earth, My Butt, and Other Big Round Things: Awards

-Controversy, possible film adaptation & sequel.
+Controversy, possible film adaptation and sequel

 In February 2008, the book was removed from school libraries in Colorado Springs, Colorado.
 The decision to ban the book was challenged by the National Coalition Against Censorship.

 In early June 2010 various postings on the author's website speculated about a possible film adaptation, which led to many questions about a time line for a film adaptation.
 No deal has been made.

 A follow up titled “The Universe Is Expanding and So Am I” was published in 2018.